Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/catapult-1/brainstorm.typ

   attendance: "Ajibola, Ishika, Eric, Emma",
 )

+#nb_todo(
-#nb_todo(date: datetime(year: 2023, month: 9, day: 23), monthly-schedule: "On")[
+  date: datetime(year: 2023, month: 9, day: 23),
+  monthly-schedule: "On",
+  (
-  + Brainstorm possible configurations for the catapult.
-(Everyone)
-  + Select the best and most versatile catapult option using a decision matrix.
-(Everyone)
-  + Create a plan for the construction of the catapult using CAD.
-(Ajibola) ]
+    (true, "Brainstorm possible configurations for the catapult.
+(Everyone)"), (true, "Select the best and most versatile catapult option using a decision matrix.
+(Everyone)"), (true, "Create a plan for the construction of the catapult using CAD.
+(Ajibola)"), )
+)

 #tablex(
   columns: (1fr, 1fr, 1fr, 1fr),